nauticalmike/knative-istio-lab/02-azure-monitor/README.md

 Change the `otel-collector-conf` ConfigMap with the corresponding values of your `ApplicationInsights` instance and apply it:

 ```
+kubectl create ns tracing
 kubectl apply -f otel-config.yaml
 ```

+Take a moment to check the resources just applied.

 Check the pods on the `tracing` ns to make sure the collector pod is up: